HotelSierraWhiskey/bonsai/docs/CONTRIBUTING.md

 }
 ```

-Feel free to write larger tests than this one, but do try to test a specific feature or interation.
+Feel free to write larger tests than this one, but do try to test a specific feature.
 Once you submit a unit test, I'll run it on hardware and mark it as either pass/ fail.